Report on FBI actions in Clinton email case set for release

 Inspector General Michael Horowitz, a former federal prosecutor appointed by President Barack Obama, prepared the report.
 Supporters from both parties regard him as apolitical.
 His most significant report before this one was the 2012 study of the botched Obama-era gun operation known as Fast and Furious.

-The Clinton report will examine key actions by FBI leaders.
-Those include Comey's decision to publicly announce in July 2016 his recommendation against criminal charges for Clinton, and his disclosure to Congress days before the election that the investigation was being revived because of newly discovered emails.
+The Clinton report will examine key actions by FBI leaders, including Comey's decision to publicly announce in July 2016 his recommendation against criminal charges for Clinton, and his disclosure to Congress days before the election that the investigation was being revived because of newly discovered emails.

-People familiar with the report's findings say the inspector general has reached unflattering conclusions for many FBI officials.
-They were not authorized to discuss the report by name ahead of its release and requested anonymity.
+The report is expected to deliver unflattering conclusions about Comey and other FBI officials.
 An earlier inspector general report criticized McCabe and led to his firing on allegations that he misled internal investigators about his role in a news media disclosure.
 He denies those charges.

 Trump, seeking to discredit special counsel Robert Mueller's investigation, has eagerly awaited the report in hopes that it would skewer the judgment of Comey and make clear that his termination — central to the question of whether the president sought to obstruct justice — was justified.
 The White House initially pointed to Comey's handling of the Clinton investigation as the rationale for the firing, though Trump complicated that claim days later when he said he was thinking of "this Russia thing" when he dismissed him.